Digitizing old family photos

 13. Scan your photos as shown in the built-in tutorial

-14. Get as close as possible to the image – try to line up the borders of your image to the PhotoScan frame
+14. Get as close as possible to the image – try to line up the borders to the PhotoScan frame

 15. Try to hold your smartphone as steady as possible